micromaomao/blog/content/linux-ick/en.md

 The `copy_p?d_range` functions here are indeed just descending down the page table levels (p4d = level 4, pud = page &lsquo;upper&rsquo; directory aka. level 3, pmd = page &lsquo;middle&rsquo; directory aka. level 2, pte = page table entry).
 In this case, given the backtrace above, the folio is just one page.

 Ok, that's great, but later on if we get a write page fault, how does the kernel know this page is supposed to be CoW'd (rather than, say, treating that fault as an error)?
+What would happen if our own code manages to set the pages on a process to be write-protected, even when they're not in a CoW state?

 #### How does the kernel know what to do with write faults?